-At Law Offices of Frank M. Nunes Inc, our personal injury attorneys in Fresno understand that no one plans to be injured in a traffic collision in California, so creating a plan to gather evidence afterward seems to counter staying safe, or at the very least, like focusing on misfortune.
+At Nunes Law Inc, our personal injury attorneys in Fresno understand that no one plans to be injured in a traffic collision in California, so creating a plan to gather evidence afterward seems to counter staying safe, or at the very least, like focusing on misfortune.

 The reality is, it is always better to be proactive after a car, truck, or motorcycle collision in Fresno County, Kings County, Kern County, Madera County, Merced County, or Tulare County to best prepare for a personal injury claim that will allow you to pursue the medical care and time away from work you need without paying for the expenses associated with the crash out of pocket.

 Here are a few tips for identifying, collecting, and preserving physical evidence after being injured in a traffic collision in Fresno.

 WHAT IS CONSIDERED PHYSICAL EVIDENCE IN A FRESNO PERSONAL INJURY CLAIM?

 Physical evidence is tangible items that will help build your case.

 They may include:

 Receipts, insurance documents, and/or medical bills from all physician visits

 Written journal recounting your accident and day to day challenges

 Never throw anything away after a vehicle collision, including the clothes you were wearing at the time of the crash, as the smallest piece of evidence may help build your case.